 7. Radial Arm or Slide Saw

-A radial arm saw is different because of its sliding movement, which enables it to perform a complete cut and overcome the blade's curve to entirely cut through a 4x4.
+However, a radial arm saw is different because of its sliding movement, which enables it to perform a complete cut and overcome the blade's curve to entirely cut through a 4x4.

 8. Reciprocating Saws